Maubisse

-Maubisse (Maubesse, Mau-Bessi, Maobisse, Maubise) is a historic town in the hills 70 km south of Dili, in Ainaro District, East Timor.
+Maubisse (Maubesse, Mau-Bessi, Maobisse, Maubise) is a historic town in the hills 70 km south of Dili, in Ainaro Municipality, East Timor.
 It is a popular tourist destination and a weekend visiting spot for people from the capital.
 The suco has 6,229 inhabitants (2015).

 Climate

 Maubisse has a tropical savanna climate (Köppen Aw), bordering on a subtropical highland climate (Köppen Cwb) due to its high elevation.